-- As a non-statutory consultee, Chichester Harbour Conservancy has limited control over development in the AONB. - The national requirement to build new houses is putting pressure on the environment, particularly in South East England. - There will be an increase in recreational disturbance as a direct consequence of new housing developments within 5.6 kilometres of the Special Protection Area. - New developments put increased pressure on the finite capacity of Waste Water Treatment Works. - Land outside the AONB and close to the boundary does not have the same level of protection, yet new developments in the zone of influence can damage the character and setting of the AONB. - There is a trend for existing large dwellings on the waterfront of the Harbour to be excessively rebuilt with a greater footprint and silhouette. - There are occasional new dwellings built that are out of character in the neighbourhood. - One of the few derelict sites in the AONB is at Burnes Shipyard (Bosham), and there is one long-term building site on the fringe of the AONB, at Yacht Haven (Hayling Island). - The number of greenhouses in and around the AONB contribute towards the high levels of light pollution at night. - Major developments inside the AONB, or sufficiently close to the boundary of the AONB, could have a significant detrimental impact on the protected landscape. - Breaches of planning law have resulted in ongoing enforcement cases, which can damage the landscape of the AONB. - The shortage of affordable housing in Chichester Harbour.
+- Chichester Harbour Conservancy has no control over development on land in and around the National Landscape. - There are competing national interests of the need to build new houses with the protection of the National Landscapes. - There will be an increase in recreational disturbance as a direct consequence of new housing developments within 5.6 kilometres of the Special Protection Area. - New developments put increased pressure on the finite capacity of Waste Water Treatment Works. - Land outside the National Landscape and close to the boundary does not have the same level of protection, yet new developments can damage the character and setting of the National Landscape. - There is a trend for existing large dwellings on the waterfront of the Harbour to be excessively rebuilt with a greater footprint and silhouette. - There are occasional new dwellings built that are out of character in the neighbourhood. - One of the few derelict sites in the National Landscape is at Burnes Shipyard (Bosham). - The number of greenhouses in and around the National Landscape contribute towards the high levels of light pollution at night. - Major developments inside the National Landscape, or sufficiently close to the boundary, could have a significant detrimental impact on landscape, water quality, and recreational disturbance. - Breaches of planning law have resulted in ongoing enforcement cases, which can damage the National Landscape. - There is a shortage of affordable housing in and around Chichester Harbour.